KillahB33/frigate/docs/docs/usage/api.md

 ### `GET /api/events/summary`

 Returns summary data for events in the database.
-Used by the HomeAssistant integration.
+Used by the Home Assistant integration.

 ### `GET /api/events/<id>`